wojked/hassio-addons/homepod-connect/DOCS.md

 ## Configuration

+(You can use the VSCode addon to customize the configuration.)

 You can configure OwnTone through it's configuration file.
 It can be found at `/config/owntone/owntone.conf`.

 Librespot-java is configurable through it's configuration file at `/config/owntone/librespot-java.toml`

+After adjusting something, please restart the addon.

 ## Access OwnTone